Series 1 - Episode 11

 When Dr Keel sees the terrified Felgate being marched out through the bar he intervenes and offers to buy Felgate a drink.
 Felgate leaps at the opportunity and Keel pretends to be drunk when Harrigan tells him to beat it and when Harrigan says, "Get out of the way you fool!", Keel takes a swing at him and a fight erupts.
 Steed hears the commotion and excuses himself from Yvonne's clutches, emerging in time to have Dr Keel collapse into his arms.

-Later, Harrigan shows Steed into Kolliakis' office and they threaten him with exposure, playing a tape of him with Yvonne when he claims he has friends who will say he was elsewhere.
-Steed reluctantly agrees to steal the file and is ordered to throw it into the crodocile pit that evening, and Kolliakis gives him some Christmas paper to wrap it in.
+Later, Harrigan shows Steed into Kollakis' office and they threaten him with exposure, playing a tape of him with Yvonne when he claims he has friends who will say he was elsewhere.
+Steed reluctantly agrees to steal the file and is ordered to throw it into the crocodile pit that evening, and Kollakis gives him some Christmas paper to wrap it in.
 Steed rings Dr Keel, who is dealing with a difficult little girl at his surgery, and arranges to meet at the zoo.

 Steed arrives at the house, where the major sarcastically says it was nice of him to bring daffodils for Christine - "she loves daffodils.
 We've got masses of them in the grounds".
 Christine appears and is genuinely elighted in the daffodils but excuses herself to look for the monkey when Steed enquires where he is.
 Steed chats to the major about the animals in the zoo, in particular the crocodiles, and the major warns him to stay away from their pit.
 Meanwhile, back at the pit, Keel has just observed that the package has suddenly vanished.